ODZ-UJF-AV-CR/mrakomerLS/README.md

 # mrakomerLS
-Data processing from Mrakomet at Lomnicky stit
+Data processing from Mrakomer at Lomnicky stit